-The District issued revenue bonds in December 2011 and again in November 2016 - see NOTE 5.
+The District issued revenue bonds in November 2016 and again in November 2021 to refund the 2011 revenue bonds- see NOTE 5.
 Prior bond covenants required the District to fund reserves in its Bond Redemption Fund at a level at least equal to the average amount required in any calendar year.
 These covenants where changed with the 2016 bond issue to allow for the purchase of a surety bond instead.
 This allowed the District to use the existing reserve funds for capital costs and thus reduce the need for higher funding.
-Proceeds from the 2016 bond issue were authorized for capitalized interest in the amount of \$521,000 to be used In the first three years of debt repayment.
-These funds were deposited to the Bond Redemption Fund. \$194,000 of these funds were used in 2019.
+The 2021 refunding bonds maintained all existing bond covenants.